Jakob Čebašek

-Jakob Čebašek (born April 28, 1991) is a Slovenian professional basketball player who last played for Leuven Bears of the Belgium Pro Basketball League.
-He is a 2.00 m tall Forward.
+Jakob Čebašek (born April 28, 1991) is a Slovenian professional basketball player who plays for Rucker San Vendemiano of the Italian Serie B. He is a 2.00 m tall Forward.

 Professional career

 Čebašek started playing professional basketball for Parklji Ljubljana.

 In August 2014, Čebašek signed with Maribor Nova KBM.
 In February 2015, he parted with Maribor Nova KBM and signed with Elektra Šoštanj for the rest of the season.

 On July 23, 2015, he signed a one-year deal with Zlatorog Laško.

 In August 2016, Čebašek signed with Hopsi Polzela.

 On July 10, 2017, he signed a one-year deal with Belgium club Liège Basket.

 On October 15, 2020, he signed a short-term contract with Allianz Pallacanestro Trieste of the Italian Serie A that was having many injuries. Čebašek parted ways with the team on November 9 after appearing in one game.

 In March 2021 he moved to Dinamo București in the Romanian Liga Națională. Čebašek debuted in April 1 against CSO Voluntari where he scored 17 points.

 On June 30, 2021, he signed a one-year deal with Belgium club Leuven Bears.